jurgen-kluft/mac-os-setup/README.md

 # MacOS developer setup - dotfiles and software

-This is a not only a simple .dotfiles repo from a PHP developer but also a bunch of scripts to create a full featured working environment for myself.
+This is a not only a simple .dotfiles repo from a developer but also a bunch of scripts to create a full featured working environment for myself.

-I had the idea to combine my [dotfiles repo](https://github.com/kevinpapst/dotfiles) with the installer functionality after writing my guide [Developer setup for Mac OS X 10.11 El Capitan](https://gist.github.com/kevinpapst/24e251a5bf3a01174a231e8eeb13d6cd)

 Be careful: it was never meant to run with any other OS, so don't try it!